bonitasoft/bonita-doc/md/ui-designer-overview.md

 To use a layout in a business application, export it from the {{var\_uiDesigner}}, import it as a Bonita BPM Portal resource, and map it as the layout of the relevant application.

-## UI Designer user profile
+## UI Designer target users' needed skills

-The UI Designer is intended for web developers creating pages and forms that will be part of a BPMN application.
+The UI Designer is intended for web developers creating pages and forms that will be part of a BPM application.
 It requires a good understanding of JavaScript and CSS.
 If you are a business analyst, you can use the UI Designer to create the page structure and define basic behaviors.
 However, most properties of a page are defined using JavaScript.